hakkachhamza/cloneX/README.md

 2. Use managed PostgreSQL and Redis
 3. Configure S3-compatible storage
 4. Run migrations with Alembic
-5. Use a reverse proxy (nginx/traefik) with TLS
+5. Put a reverse proxy (nginx/traefik) with TLS in front of the app
 6. Set `NODE_ENV=production` and `DEBUG=false`

 ---